Clayton Keller Game Preview: Coyotes vs. Sabres

 Keller Season Stats Insights

-- Keller has an assist in 12 of 26 games this season, with multiple assists on three occasions.
+- In 12 of 29 games this year, Keller has registered an assist, and in three of those matches recorded two or more.

-- The implied probability that Keller hits the over on his points over/under is 65.4%, based on the odds.
+- Keller's implied probability to go over his point total is 36.4% based on the odds.

-- Keller has an implied probability of 48.8% of going over his assist prop bet, based on the odds.
+- The implied probability of Keller going over his assist prop bet, based on the odds, is 55.6%.

 Sign up for Underdog fantasy today.